Lab Members

 I am interested in how children’s upbringing, socio-economic status, and culture play a part in their long-term outcomes in life.
 Most know that certain circumstances make it harder for some children to succeed than others, but what is less clear is what allows some to reach expected life markers versus others who seem to fail and/or develop mental disorders due to a lack of emotional wellness.
 I hope to work towards unearthing more information on this subject.

-Abbie Klein, Research Specialist
+Abbie Klein, Graduate Student

 BA 2020, University of Chicago (Psychology & Comparative Human Development)